Accessibility Quick Links

 Using technology to stay plugged in has its advantages, but it's important to nurture family relationships and friendships face-to-face.
 However, there's a financial side to consider.

 Relocating, for example, means you may have to travel more to visit family and friends.
-By discussing these goals with your financial advisor, you'll be confident that travelling expenses are part of your retirement budget.
+By discussing these goals with your advisor, you'll be confident that travelling expenses are part of your retirement budget.

 Budgeting matters closer to home, too.
 If you're assuming a hobby will boost your social connections, how much might that cost?
 What about other social get-togethers?